Maria is a marketing writer and published author. She writes about topics she is passionate about like mental health, travel and food.

 Welcome Pamela, so nice to 'meet' you.
 Stress is a large factor in anxiety based conditions such as OCD, OCPD and Aspergers however there are so many other factors as you have read.

-Pamela Dapples from Arizona now on September 02, 2010:
+Pamela Dapples from From Canada to Hawaii and now In Arizona. on September 02, 2010:

 I enjoyed this article.
 I had never thought of the two being similar at all.
 I know someone with multiple obsessive-compulsive tendencies, but everything else about her is pretty normal and I'd always thought OCD is stress-related, so I have a whole lot more reading to do -- by the looks of these interesting comments from people to you.
 Mahalo.